smart-contracts-org/wallet-refapp/README.md

 https://askubuntu.com/questions/409025/permission-denied-when-running-sh-scripts

 2. run `make codegen` which runs the below script:
-`daml codegen js  main/Asset/.daml/dist/asset-0.0.1.dar main/User/.daml/dist/user-0.0.1.dar main/Account/.daml/dist/account-0.0.1.dar main/LocalDev/.daml/dist/LocalDev-0.0.1.dar -o ui/daml.js`
+`daml codegen js  main/Asset/.daml/dist/asset-0.0.1.dar main/User/.daml/dist/user-0.0.1.dar main/Account/.daml/dist/account-0.0.1.dar -o ui/daml.js`
 This will generate a `daml.js` in the `/ui` directory that has the JS bindings.
-You will notice a `LocalDev-0.0.1.dar`, this is <b>not</b> used for DamlHub, but for running the sandbox ledger locally.

 3. `cd ui` and run `npm install`,
 4. run `npm run zip`, this will generate `wallet-refapp-ui.zip` which you will upload to daml hub.